yannickjemmely/Mida/README.md

 modern traders and algorithmic trading.
 The mission of Mida is allowing anyone to operate in financial markets without advanced programming skills or specific computer requirements.
-Furthermore, Mida allows operating with MetaTrader accounts without installing MetaTrader (which is available only for Windows) or using a VPS.
+Furthermore, Mida allows operating with MetaTrader accounts without installing MetaTrader (which is available only for Windows).

 ## Contributors
 The author and maintainer of the project is [Vasile Pește](https://github.com/Vasile-Peste) (vasile.peste@protonmail.ch).